cvasseng/timeflies.js/README.md

 It can have the following options (all are optional, though type should normally be supplied):

     {
+      id: <id of block, defaults to either a uuid (if uuid.js is included) or a unique number>,
-      type: <type of node, corresponds with the first argument for tf.RegisterBlockType calls>,
+      type: <type of block, corresponds with the first argument for tf.RegisterBlockType calls>,
       start: <start time in milliseconds>,
       length: <length of block in milliseconds>,
       state: <the local state, this is accessed using this in the functions supplied to tf.RegisterBlockType>